 Our common stock is listed on The Nasdaq Capital Market under the symbol "MBOT."
-We do not plan to list the pre-funded warrants or the Underwriter's Warrants on The Nasdaq Capital Market or any other securities exchange or trading market.
+We do not plan to list the pre-funded warrants , the common warrants or the Underwriter's Warrants on The Nasdaq Capital Market or any other securities exchange or trading market.